brakhane/Orisa/README.rst

 After that, you're set, just run `python orisa.py` in the pipenv environment.

+You need to use Discords developer pages to create a link you can use to allow Orisa on your site.
+Orisa needs the following permissions: "Manage Nicknames", "Send Messages", "Embed Links".

+Once Orisa has joined, you will need to move the newly created Orisa role as high as possible;
+the reason is that Discord only allows nickname changes to be done to people whose highest role is lower than the one attempting the modification.
+So Orisa needs to be at least higher than the group you use for your regular members.

 License
 -------
 Orisa is licensed under the GNU AGPL version 3.